darinz/DL/11_Optimization/01_mixed_precision_training.md

 |--------|-------------|-----------|-----------|
 | FP32   | 1.18e-38    | 3.4e+38   | ~7 digits |
 | FP16   | 6.0e-8      | 65504     | ~3 digits |

+> **Explanation:**
+> FP16 can't represent very small or very large numbers as well as FP32, and is less precise.
+This can cause problems if not handled carefully.

 > **Common Pitfall:** FP16 has a much smaller dynamic range and lower precision than FP32, making it more susceptible to underflow and overflow.